oscdev-io/birdplan/docs/protocol-bgp.md

 for peer type `rrserver-rrserver` which defaults to `True`.
 * `connected` will redistribute connected routes.
 Defaults to `False`.
 * `kernel` will redistribute kernel routes.
 Defaults to `False`.
 * `kernel_blackhole` will redistribute kernel blackhole routes.
 Defaults to `False`.
+If set to true, kernel blackhole routes will be redistributed regardless of the blackhole large community function value.
 * `static` will redistribute static routes in our global static configuration.
 Defaults to `False`.
 * `static_blackhole` will redistribute static blackhole routes in our global static configuration.
 Defaults to `False`.
+If set to true, static blackhole routes will be redistributed regardless of the blackhole large community function value.
 * `originated` will redistribute originated routes.
+Defaults to `False`.
+* `originated_default` will redistribute originated default routes.
 Defaults to `False`.

 Internal redistribution options and how they are used... (do not use unless you know exactly you're doing)